Regions where at least 70% of annual precipitation occurs in the 5-month seasons indicated.

 Working groups under the Panel are leading regionally focused monsoon research in each of the three areas of globe.
 The Panel has been defining concrete activities to be fostered in the coming years, coordinating the regional working groups, and acting as a hub to facilitate meetings and linkages among international research efforts.
 Advancing understanding of monsoon variability and improving prediction remain the principal goals promoted by the Monsoons Panel, but greater emphasis is being placed on linkages across scales and to phenomena that have historically been outside the purview of classical monsoon research.
 Observation and modelling are still the cornerstones of the research efforts.
 The Panel seeks to bring new methods and fresh perspectives to the problem that can enhance monitoring, advance diagnostic efforts, and improve component and coupled models.
 Thus, key to these efforts will be the development of new and better process studies (particularly, emphasizing the role of convection and land-surface processes in monsoon models), coordinating with relevant modelling efforts including those related to climate change, and empowering the next generation of young scientists from around the world to advance our knowledge of monsoon systems.
 Scientific works include observational field campaign and process modelling work, coordination of and contribution to climate change efforts in CMIP6, and utilising our understanding of sub-to-seasonal variability to aid enhancement of monsoon prediction on these scales.

-The Monsoons Panel is supported byand staff of the International CLIVAR Monsoons Project Office (ICMPO), hosted by the Indian Institute of Tropical Meteorology (IITM) located in Pune, India.
-ICMPO is a node of the International CLIVAR Project Office (ICPO), based in Qingdao, China.
+The Monsoons Panel is supported byand staff of the International Monsoons Project Office (IMPO), hosted by the Indian Institute of Tropical Meteorology (IITM) located in Pune, India.

 Plans for 2018 and beyond: